Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 4.1 Existential Threat or Major Opportunity

-Existential threats disrupt the current equilibrium of the system and introduce enough anxiety or guilt so as to compel the leadership to respond.
+Existential threats disrupt the current equilibrium of the system and introduce enough anxiety or guilt to compel the leadership to respond.

 All human systems attempt to maintain equilibrium and to maximize their autonomy vis-à-vis their environment.
 Coping, growth, and survival all involve maintaining the integrity of the system in the face of a changing environment that is constantly causing varying degrees of disequilibrium.